tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-20.md

 ## Events

 Events are a new powerful system that allows you to spawn mobs when something happens.
-Currently the `block_broken`, `mob_killed`, and `custom` events are supported.
+Currently the `block_broken`, `mob_killed`, `command`, and `custom` events are supported.

 Events are defined in `events.json` and have the following structure: